 Resident in Counseling

-Kristin Nygaard-Daugherty is a Resident in Counseling and is working towards licensure as a Licensed Professional Counselor in Virginia.
-She works under the supervision of Reland Finch, LPC.
-In the event that clients have any questions or concerns about Kristin’s work, her supervisor can be contacted at firstname.lastname@example.org or by phone at (540) 845-6940.
+As a Resident in Counseling, Harley is currently working towards licensure as a Licensed Professional Counselor in Virginia.
+Harley works under the supervision of Christy Heyn, Clinical Supervisor and LPC for Healthy Minds Therapy.
+In the event clients have any questions or concerns about Harley’s work, her supervisor can be contacted at 950 N. Washington St. Suite 322 Alexandria VA 22314, 540-845-6940, or firstname.lastname@example.org.